skyte/momentum/README.md

 #### Private File

-Copy `config.yaml` and name it `config_private.yaml`.
-Change whatever you want, it will take priority.
+You can create a `config_private.yaml` next to `config.yaml` and overwrite some parameters like `API_KEY`.
+That way you don't get conflicts when pulling a new version.

 #### Data Sources